 Taking the years since the famine, say from 1851 onwards, the Statement submitted to Mr. Gladstone shows that between 1852 and 1884 the tonnage outwards increased 193 per cent., and in the same period of time the revenue rose 76 per cent.
 What is very odd is that examination brings out the result that the revenue of Ireland has in that time increased more even than that of Great Britain.
 Had the revenue of Great Britain, says the Statement, increased in the same ratio as that of Ireland, it would have been in 1885 two per cent. greater than it was.
-The Statement recognises the fact that since 1852 the prosperity of history of either country."
+The Statement recognises the fact that since 1852 the prosperity of England and Scotland has been "without parallel in the history of either country."
 Yet the revenue of Ireland, a good test, has risen even more than theirs.

 This does not merely prove that agitators who accuse England and the Union of having ruined Ireland are mistaken.
-It further proves that those who imagine they are Conservatives, because they decry everything that the cases when they proclaimed to the listening world a second time, and ruined it over again, by his fiscal and agrarian measures.
+It further proves that those who imagine they are Conservatives, because they decry everything that Liberals do, could hardly have been infallible in all the cases when they proclaimed to the listening world that Mr. Gladstone had ruined Ireland, and ruined it a second time, and ruined it over again, by his fiscal and agrarian measures.
 If with one set of voices crying ruin against the Union, and another set crying ruin against Mr. Gladstone, the outside world has believed in ruin, and become impatient, ready to let any remedies, however wild, be tried, the Conservatives in Ireland have some share of the blame.
 Mr. Gladstone's remedial measures have proved themselves truly conservative by the good they have done, and if he confined himself to fiscal questions, and to such domestic legislation as ample discussion has prepared, up to the stage at which the chief requisite is genius to conceive and shape, not judgment to choose, he, his party, and the nation would not have been, every now and then, shaken out of gear by jerks of a giant giving a start all alone.